Exclusive: U.S. weighs measures in response to Iran fuel shipment to Venezuela - source

 The Iran-flagged medium tanker Clavel earlier on Wednesday passed the Suez Canal after loading fuel at the end of March at Iran’s Bandar Abbas port, according to the data.

-Venezuela’s 1.3 million-bpd refining network has all but collapsed due to under-investment and lack of maintenance in recent years under Maduro, a socialist who has served during an economic collapse.
-Last year, the United States sanctioned state oil company Petroleos de Venezuela (PDVSA) as part of the Trump administration’s efforts to oust Maduro.
+Venezuela’s 1.3 million-bpd refining network has all but collapsed due to under-investment and lack of maintenance.

+Last year, the United States imposed sanctions on PDVSA as part of Trump administration efforts to oust Maduro, whose 2018 re-election was considered a sham by most Western countries.

+The United States and dozens of other nations recognized opposition leader Juan Guaido as interim president last year.
+But Maduro, who calls Guaido a U.S. puppet, remains in power, backed by Venezuela’s military as well as Russia, China, Cuba and Iran - a growing source of frustration for Trump, according to some U.S. officials.

 Reporting by Matt Spetalnick; Additional reporting by Marianna Parraga and Luc Cohen; Editing by Will Dunham